SorenErvik/MathWars/README.md

 Game Logic

 The core game logic is implemented in JavaScript, making extensive use of asynchronous programming to handle user input, generate math problems, and update the game state in real-time.
 The game engine ensures a dynamic and responsive experience for players.

+# Current Optimizations & Updates:

+MathWars is continuously evolving to provide an optimized and enjoyable experience for players.
+Here are some recent optimizations and updates:

+Performance Improvements
+I've implemented various performance optimizations to enhance the overall responsiveness and speed of the MathWars game.
+These optimizations include:

+Code Refactoring: Streamlining and improving code efficiency to reduce load times and enhance gameplay responsiveness.

+User Interface Enhancements
+MathWars has undergone updates to its user interface, aiming to provide a more intuitive and visually appealing experience.
+Notable UI enhancements include:

+Responsive Design: Ensuring that MathWars adapts seamlessly to different screen sizes, making the game accessible on various devices.
+Visual Feedback: Incorporating enhanced visual feedback for correct and incorrect answers to provide a more engaging gaming experience.

+Bug Fixes
+As part of my commitment to delivering a bug-free experience, I have addressed various reported issues and fixed bugs to ensure a smooth and error-free gameplay environment.

+Future Features

+Highscore Leaderboard
+One of the exciting features in the pipeline is the introduction of a highscore leaderboard.
+Players will be able to see how their scores compare to others, fostering healthy competition and encouraging players to strive for the top spot.

+Multiplayer Sessions
+I'm working on incorporating multiplayer sessions, allowing entire classes or groups to join and compete against each other in real-time.
+This feature will enable collaborative learning and friendly competition within a classroom setting.